PDFs by language

-Hyperplasia doesn’t usually cause a lump that can be felt, but it can cause changes that can be seen on a mammogram.
-It’s diagnosed by doing a biopsy .
-(A hollow needle may be used to remove a small piece of tissue that’s checked under a microscope.
-Or, surgery may be done to take out the breast tissue with hyperplasia.)
+Hyperplasia doesn’t usually cause a lump that can be felt, but it can sometimes cause changes that can be seen on a mammogram.
+It’s diagnosed by doing a biopsy, during which a hollow needle or surgery is used to take out some of the abnormal breast tissue for testing.

 Guray M, Sahin AA.
 Benign breast diseases: Classification, diagnosis, and management.
 Oncologist.
 2006;11:435-449.